MengzhiJ/Biodiversity-of-mudflat-intertidal-viromes-along-the-Chinese-coasts/README.md

-# Continental scale biodiversity of mudflat intertidal viromes in China
+# Biodiversity of mudflat intertidal viromes along the Chinese coasts
-##R code for Figs in manuscript: "Continental-scale biodiversity of mudflat intertidal viromes in China"
+##R code for Figs in manuscript: "Biodiversity of mudflat intertidal viromes along the Chinese coasts"

 Note: vOTUs, mOTUs, vPCs sequences information can be obtained from https://doi.org/10.5281/zenodo.7856466.

 For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.

-If these codes are useful, please cite: Ji et al. Continental-scale biodiversity of mudflat intertidal viromes in China.
-2023.
+If these codes are useful, please cite: Ji et al. Biodiversity of mudflat intertidal viromes along the Chinese coasts.
+2024.
 (In Press).

 Note: These R scripts were written and run for R v4.2.0.
 NCM model, RCbray metric, NST can be calculated by the script in Fig. 5.
 If you used these script, please also cite: